 Jeff’s first solo album for Linn Records was recorded at the CTS Recording Studios in London with the City of London Philharmonic Orchestra conducted by Martin Koch , to coincide with the 1998 tour of "Les Miserables".
 The album was conceived and produced by Jeff’s nephew, the internationally acclaimed jazz saxophonist, Tommy Smith and features songs from popular shows.

-Still early in his career, Jeff Leyton has now amassed a considerable reputation both as an actor and singer.
+Jeff Leyton has now amassed a considerable reputation both as an actor and singer.